stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 * rather involve and inspire than merely give lectures,
 * use Python (previously Mathematica) to actually calculate and plot things,
-* don't use more formalism/mathematics than it's necessary,
+* don't use more formalism or mathematics than it's necessary,
+* rules, not axioms,
 * flexibly change the program according to their skills and interests,
 * more in my answer [How to improve myself as a lecturer - Academia Stack Exchange](http://academia.stackexchange.com/questions/5236/how-to-improve-myself-as-a-lecturer/5249#5249).